-Have you ever looked in the mirror and wished you had whiter teeth?
-Well, you’re not alone; Science Daily estimates that Americans spend approximately 1 billion dollars a year on teeth whitening products.
+Have you ever looked in the mirror and wished you had a whiter smile?
+Science Daily estimates that Americans spend approximately one billion dollars a year on teeth whitening products.

 Causes of Tooth Discoloration

-It is actually when the outer layer of enamel wears thin, that the layer of dentin below becomes visible.
+Unfortunately, as we age, the outer layer of tooth enamel wears thin, so the layer of dentin below becomes visible.
 With a natural yellow tinge, dentin is often what patients see when their teeth become discolored.